BrenPatF/oracle_plsql_utils/README.md

 SQL> @main_col_group
 ```

+There is also a separate [module](https://github.com/BrenPatF/oracle_plsql_api_demos) demonstrating instrumentation and logging, code timing and unit testing of Oracle PL/SQL APIs, which also uses this module.

 ## API - Utils
 This package runs with Invoker rights, not the default Definer rights, so that the dynamic SQL methods execute SQL using the rights of the calling schema, not the lib schema (if different).